 - Members are informed by a periodical which is digitally released 4 times a year.

-- Every two years a Lactation Conference is organised in one of the European countries.
+- Every two years a Lactation Conference is organized in one of the European countries.

-- ELACTA cooperates with global organisations in the promotion, protection and support of breastfeeding.
+- ELACTA cooperates with global organizations in the promotion, protection and support of breastfeeding.

 - ELACTA adheres to the International Code of Marketing of Breast-milk Substitutes and subsequent applicable World Health Assembly resolutions, and supports the implementation of this Code in all European countries.